panasasinc/minio/docs/logging/README.md

 MinIO supports currently two target types

 - console
+- syslog
 - http

 ### Logging Console Target

 Console target is on always and cannot be disabled.

+### Logging Syslog Target

+Syslog target is on always and cannot be disabled.

 ### Logging HTTP Target